-- There will be 8 assignments which will be posted as pdf files on Brightspace.
-Your solutions must be posted as pdf files to Brightspace; they can be scanned versions of hand-written solutions.
-The lowest assignment grade will not be included in the overall assignment grade calculation. - The midterm exam will occur on February 12th during the class time.
-It will be closed-book and closed-notes and a formula sheet will be provided (to be posted on Brightspace in advance).
+- There will be biweekly assignments which will be posted as pdf files on Brightspace.
+The lowest assignment grade will not be included in the overall assignment grade calculation. - The midterm exam will occur on February 10th during the class time.
+It will be closed-book and closed-notes, and a formula sheet will be provided (to be posted on Brightspace in advance).
 The midterm exam is not optional and must be attempted to successfully pass the course. - The final exam will occur during the final exam period as scheduled by the university.
 It will be closed-book and closed-notes.
 A formula sheet will be provided (to be posted on Brightspace in advance).
 The final exam is not optional and must be attempted to successfully pass the course.